nhsengland/fdp-design-guide/docs/index.md

 ## Images
 ### Informative images
 - do not use text in images
 - provide alt-text when images convey meaning or information.
-If decorative, use an empty alt-text tag [“”]
 - keep alt-text to around 125 characters or 2 sentences
 - if there's important information that you cannot fit in 125 characters (for example, you're describing a complex chart), include this information in the alt-text or consider linking to more information for screen reader users.